 An American has a heart attack every 40 seconds!
 However, tens of thousands of Americans survive heart attacks each year.
 Let’s look at how to prevent a heart attack.

 The CDC’s latest statistics show that every year approximately 735,000 Americans have a heart attack.
-Of these people, 525,000 are first heart attacks, with 210,000 of this group having already had a heart attack.
+Of these people, 525,000 have their first heart attacks, and 210,000 of them have already had another heart attack.
 (1)

 Recommended: Discover the #1 Supplement to Support Your Heart Health

 What can someone do to prevent a heart attack?

 Here are some lifestyle choices that anyone can make to have a healthier heart and hopefully avoid a future heart attack:

 1. Regular dentist appointments

 Your mouth has bacteria that can be detrimental to your blood vessels and your heart.
 Daily brushing, flossing, and having dental cleanings every six months will help prevent heart disease.

 2. Manage your numbers

 If you have hypertension (high blood pressure), high cholesterol, or diabetes, you should pay attention to your numbers and do everything possible to move them to healthier numbers. (hint: most of the tips in this article will help your numbers)

 3. Check for sleep apnea

 Sleep apnea affects more than 18 million people and increases your risk for high blood pressure.
 If you are getting restless sleep or your partner complains about your snoring, you should do a sleep study to see if you have sleep apnea.

 4. Lose weight/reduce belly fat

 People that are overweight are more at risk for heart disease.
 Excess belly fat or a sizeable waist-to-hip ratio is also unhealthy for your heart.
 So come up with some weight loss goals and consult with your doctor and a nutritionist for more help in putting together a personal plan.
 Additional ideas: complete a daily food/drink tracking sheet for 30 days and find an accountability partner to check in with every day.

 5. Heart-healthy diet